 Once the washing cycle is complete, run your mattress cover in the dryer using low heat and the low tumble setting.
 Allow it to fully air dry before using.

-Make laundering your mattress cover more effective
+Make washing your mattress cover more effective

 How often to wash a mattress protector